marcinzygan/rezon-api/README.md

 👋 Hi, I’m @marcinzygan

-# This is RESTful API for products for Rezon.eu built with Node.js, Express, MongoDB, Mongoose"
+# This is RESTful API for products for Rezon.eu built with Node.js, Express, MongoDB, Mongoose

 # Rezon Product API